johnmichaelkuczynski/CRITICALTHINKING-1/replit.md

 - **Multi-Model Support**: Semantic evaluation works across OpenAI, Anthropic, and other AI models
 - **Grading Revolution**: Students no longer penalized for different phrasing - system evaluates actual understanding

+### Interactive Homework References Implementation ✅
+- **CLICKABLE LINKS REVOLUTION**: Transformed all static homework references, answer keys, and action items into interactive links
+- **Smart Pattern Detection**: Added regex-based detection for "Homework X:", "Answer Key:", "Practice Problems", and "Chapter X:" patterns
+- **Visual Link Highlighting**: Applied distinct color coding (blue for homework, green for answer keys, purple for practice, indigo for chapters)
+- **Seamless Tab Navigation**: Clicking any homework reference automatically switches to Modules tab and navigates to correct week
+- **Cross-Component Integration**: Connected Living Book → Course App → Modules with proper state management and week selection
+- **End User Experience**: Students can now click any homework mention in the text and instantly jump to the corresponding assignment
+- **No More Frustration**: Eliminated the irritating problem of non-functional homework references throughout the Living Book content

 ## System Architecture

 ### Frontend Architecture